The Thief of Baghead: Plot

 To weaken his ego, the crew enlists Calculon to challenge Cobb to an acting competition.
-They suggest he perform the death scene in Romeo and Juliet, and Calculon recognizes that the only way to ensure his full believability is to take actual robot poison and die.
+They suggest he perform the death scene in Romeo and Juliet, and Calculon recognizes that the only way to ensure his full believability is to take food coloring, which is fatal to robots, and die.
 Though Calculon gives a moving performance and dies (unbeknownst to the audience and judges), Cobb's performance wins and his adulation causes his ego to grow immensely.
 Cobb explains to the crew that while his race typically travels from planet to planet, stealing entire races' lifeforces, on Earth, he discovered that he could feed off of its citizens' mindless obsession with celebrities forever.
 He then shows his face to the remaining crew, who are drained of their lifeforces.
 To stop him, Bender attempts to show him the picture of his own face, reasoning that as a biological creature, Cobb should likewise be destroyed by his own image.
 The attempt fails, as Cobb cannot be harmed by his own image, but it instead causes him to admire himself, causing his ego to literally inflate before exploding.
 With Cobb's fungal ego destroyed, he is defeated and the crew's lifeforce is returned.
 As they celebrate, Bender takes a group photo that shows only a close-up of his own face when developed.